marinegenomicslab/mglwebsite/content/publication/bretzing-tungate-conservation-2026/index.md

 - article-journal
 publication: '*Conservation Genetics*'
 doi: 10.1007/s10592-025-01743-w
-abstract: The Leon Springs pupfish, Cyprinodon bovinus, is federally listed as endangered and currently confined to spring-fed pools on the Diamond Y Spring Preserve in Pecos County, Texas, USA.
-A refuge population is maintained by U.S. Fish and Wildlife Service in Dexter, New Mexico, USA because of ongoing threats from hybridization with the introduced congener, the sheepshead minnow, C. variegatus.
+abstract: The Leon Springs pupfish, *Cyprinodon bovinus*, is federally listed as endangered and currently confined to spring-fed pools on the Diamond Y Spring Preserve in Pecos County, Texas, USA.
+A refuge population is maintained by U.S. Fish and Wildlife Service in Dexter, New Mexico, USA because of ongoing threats from hybridization with the introduced congener, the sheepshead minnow, *C. variegatus*.
 To inform continued conservation and management planning for this species, a comprehensive conservation genomics study using double digest restriction-site associated DNA sequencing was performed.
-No evidence of contemporary hybridization or recent introgression between
-  C. bovinus and C. variegatus was found.
+No evidence of contemporary hybridization or recent introgression between *C. bovinus* and *C. variegatus* was found.
 The refuge population was significantly differentiated from wild samples collected at two locations, and the two wild populations (less than 1 km apart) also exhibited significant heterogeneity in allele frequencies.
   Estimates of within population diversity were smaller for wild locations than the